ufidon/netpro/labs/lab05/README.md

 ### Task 1: **Get Familiar with P2P Programming for File Sharing**

-In this task, we will study a basic P2P system where each peer (node) can act as both a client and a server.
-This will help we understand the flow of file sharing in a P2P network.
+In this task, you will study a basic P2P system where each peer (node) can act as both a client and a server.
+This will help you understand the flow of file sharing in a P2P network.

 🎏 **Understand the key components**:
    - `Server`: Waits for incoming connections from other peers and responds to requests.